panter/catladder/docs/0_GETTING_STARTED.md

   vars: {}, // environment variables and secrets (see following chapter)
   build: {}, // the configuration how the app is built
   deploy: {}, // configures how the app will be deployed
-  envs: {}, // customize each environment, e.g. configure different variables and deployment for production }
+  env: {}, // customize each environment, e.g. configure different variables and deployment for production }
 ```